-TOEFL, TOEFL iBT, TOEFL ITP and TOEIC is a registered trademark of Educational Testing Service (ETS).
+TOEFL, TOEFL iBT, TOEFL ITP and TOEIC are registered trademarks of Educational Testing Service (ETS).

-Note9: We accept a score of any of the following publicly offered standardized tests: TOEFL-PBT, TOEFL-iBT or TOEIC.
-We do not, however, acknowledge scores of institutionally offered TOEFL-ITP or TOEIC-IP tests.
+Note9: We accept a score of any of the following publicly offered standardized tests: TOEFL iBT®Test, TOEFL®PBT Test or TOEIC®Test.
+We do not, however, acknowledge scores of institutionally offered TOEFL ITP®Test or TOEIC® IP Tests.
 Scores of multiple tests may be accepted provided they are of different types.

-Where a scoresheet is not submitted at the time of your application, your English language score will be rated at zero.
+Where a scoresheet is not submitted at the time of your application (by the final day of the application period), your English language score will be rated at zero.
+We only accept TOEFL iBT^{\circledast} scores from a single test date, not MyBestTM scores.

 The following applicants must submit a scoresheet.
-For further details, please see pp.10-13(Schedule I) and pp.15-22(Schedule II).
+For further details, please see pp.10-13(Schedule I) and pp.15-23(Schedule II).